WillGranchi/NxtGenAlpha/FRESH_RAILWAY_SETUP.md

 In **Frontend** → **Variables** tab, add these:

 ```
-# Backend API URL (use the backend URL from Step 3.6)
+# Backend API URL (use the backend PUBLIC URL from Step 3.6)
 VITE_API_URL=https://your-backend-url.up.railway.app

 # Backend URL for nginx proxy (same as above)